We know that an interface is defined by the

 You’ll get answers to these questions in this article.
 Please see the code below:

 In the above example, I do not use

 interface.
 I write to the log using the

 But, if I want to write a log using

 LogToDatabase, I have to change the hard-coded class reference in the above code on line number 23.

 public function __construct(LogToDatabase $logger)

-Now see the following code and try to realize what happened if I use interface
+Now, see the following code and try to understand what happens if I use

-Now If I change from LogToDatabase to LogToFile I do not have to change the constructor method manually.
-In the constructor method I have Injected an interface; not any arbitrary class.
-So If you have multiple classes and swap from one class to another class you will get the same result without changing any class references.
+If you have multiple classes and swap from one class to another class, you will get the same result without changing any class references.

 $controller = new UsersController(new LogToFile);